Understanding Website Migration Scenarios

 After the Relaunch – Ensuring a Smooth Transition

 - Submit a change of address via Google Search Console.

-- Monitor your search rankings over time.
+- Monitor indexed page count and search rankings over time.

 - Launch your relaunch campaign.

 Strategic Decision: To Migrate or Not?